-Carol Dweck, a psychologist and author, suggests to reward your child verbally.
+Carol Dweck, a psychologist and author, suggests it’s better to reward your child verbally.
 Once your child has achieved a goal, say how the effort and studying paid off and how you’re proud he improved his grades.

 Richard Ryan suggests that after a child does well, the parent can suggest a celebration, like going to a special restaurant for a meal.
 He argues that this is not a reward but just an acknowledgment and celebration of a goal achieved.

 “A reward that acknowledges a great effort is more effective than one that is promised upfront for getting an A. Appreciation is always a better motivator than control. “ Ryan says.

 And if you have a kid who is completely unmotivated:

 Amy McCready, the Founder of PositiveParentingSolutions.com, gave this advice in a New York Times article on how to manage a kid who is unmotivated to get homework done:

 - Make sure homework is done before screen time: Although screen time could be viewed as a reward, it’s also teaching kids how to set priorities.
 Other activities that are more interesting to kids could be replaced for screen time.